ndench/ndench.github.io/links.md

 * [Resources to learn about SOLID design](https://barryvanveen.nl/blog/51-8-resources-to-learn-about-solid-design-principles).
 * A breakdown of [when to, and not-to use comments](https://matthiasnoback.nl/2018/08/more-code-comments/).
 * [The service locator anti-pattern](https://www.stitcher.io/blog/service-locator-anti-pattern).
+* [Code should be like an orange](https://michaelfeathers.silvrback.com/orange-code) and have a better surface area to volume ration.

 # Testing